iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head_iM.md

 > <br>
 > Indeed, mostly because the Administration Bureau's policies gradually matured and the technology products under their control also increased.
 Take Node 08 for example; the last time we had such a major riot was 23 years ago.
 Back then, the reason for that was to protest the high taxes.
 That incident concluded after the law enforcement agents arrested the leader of the rioters.
 What I want to say is, if an idol can create an incident of this magnitude, we need to discuss whether or not...<br>
 > <br>
 > Stop right there, Sid.
 We don't need to delve that deep into tiny details; the ratings are dropping.
 Yu, after we returned from commercials we'll talk more about your Architect report and your hot wife.
-Stay tuned!<br>
+Stay tuned!

-[Soundbite excerpted from Neo Channel 8's late\-night show "Blitz Newsline"]
+\[Soundbite excerpted from Neo Channel 8's late\-night show "Blitz Newsline"\]

 ![r3701.png](./attachments/r3701.png)
 ### Replies